neerajk555/SQL-Training-exercise/module-14-triggers/06-Error-Detective.md

 -- Result: Inserting one order takes 5 seconds instead of 0.01 seconds!
 ```

-### ❌ Why It's a Problem
+### ❌ Why It's a Problem (Beginner Explanation)
-- Triggers run for **EVERY affected row**
+- Triggers run for **EVERY affected row** - no exceptions!
-- If you INSERT 1000 rows, the trigger runs 1000 times
+- Scenario: If you INSERT 1000 rows, the trigger runs 1000 times
 - Complex logic in triggers = 1000x slow operations
+  - 1 row with 5-second trigger = 5 seconds
+  - 1000 rows with 5-second trigger = 5000 seconds (83 minutes!)
-- Can't be skipped—triggers ALWAYS run
+- Can't be skipped—triggers ALWAYS run (unlike stored procedures you can choose to call)
-- Other users are blocked waiting for your slow trigger
+- Other users are **blocked** waiting for your slow trigger to finish
+- Database can appear "frozen" or "hanging" when complex triggers are running

+**Real-World Impact:**
+- Shopping cart checkout becomes very slow
+- Users get frustrated and abandon purchases
+- Other operations pile up in queue
+- Your boss asks why the database is so slow!

 ### ✅ The Fix - Keep Triggers Simple
 ```sql